vladimirpavk/javascript-local_sesion_storage/README.md

 localStorage.clear() to erase everything in localStorage localStorage.removeItem(key) in order to erase the specific key from the local storage

+When trying to save object literals arrays use JSON.stringify(), JSON.parse
 ```

+Use *storage* event to determine if change has happed on the local storage and StorageEvent object.
+Not working in all browsers.

 ### Based on express-web-design repo
 Node, Express, Gulp, BrowserSync, HTML